zayd9549/redolog_multiplexing/README.md

 ### ✅ Benefits of Multiplexing:

-* ✅ Reduces chance of losing redo data
+* Reduces chance of losing redo data
-* ✅ Continues operation even if one member is corrupted
+* Continues operation even if one member is corrupted
-* ✅ Oracle recommends it in **all production environments**
+* Recommended by Oracle in **all production environments**

 ---